stitchdata/docs/_replication/loading/understanding-loading-behavior.md

         content: |
           {{ site.data.tooltips.append-only }}

-      - title: "Historical"
+      - title: "History Mode"
-        anchor: "loading-behavior-types--historical"
+        anchor: "loading-behavior-types--history-mode"
         content: |
-          When data is loaded using the Historical behavior, records are appended to the end of the table as new rows.
+          When data is loaded using the History mode, records are appended to the end of the table as new rows.

           When a record is added, the `_sdc_start_date` column is set to the loading date, and the `sdc_end_date` column is set to `9999-12-31` (UTC time).
           When a new verson of the same record is added, the `_sdc_end_date` value of the previous version is updated to the loading date of the new version.